 - There are only one or two spots on the trail with facilities.
 If you need to relieve yourself at any point, expect to go in the woods.

 - Sunrise (and I assume sunset) is brilliant.
 GO if you can handle waking up early and hiking in the dark.
 It is an experience you will never forget.
-However, I would caution anyone without a hiking partner or who is inexperienced at hiking not to attempt this.
-It is challenging in the dark.

 Have any of you hiked Old Rag?
 Any other helpful recommendations?
 Were these recommendations helpful for any first-timers?
 Let me know in the comments!